jlacar/aoc2015/README-Day18.md

 Getting rid of temporary variables can be a good way to reduce noise in code.
 In this case, `r` and `c` were a little noisy.
 When you see single-letter variables these, ask yourself why they weren't given better names.

 Sometimes (more often than not?) developers will just use these kinds of short, cryptic names because they can't think of any good ones.
-That can be a sign that the variable or calculation related to it is either in the wrong place or it's redundant.
+That can be a sign that the expression related to it is either in the wrong place or it's redundant.

 That seems to be the case here.
-I had struggled with what to name these variables and it only dawned on me in retrospect that since they represented the neighbor's position on the grid, `neighborRow` and `neighborCol` would have been the more appropriate names.
+I had struggled with what to name these variables and it only dawned on me in retrospect that since they represented the neighbor's position on the grid, `neighborRow` and `neighborCol` would have been more appropriate names.

 Anyway, inlining `r` and `c` gave me this: